fesplugas/nix-notes/README.md

 nix-env -iA nixpkgs.myPackages
 ```

-### Nix Darwin and Home Manager?
+### nix-darwin

-- [nix-darwin](https://github.com/LnL7/nix-darwin?tab=readme-ov-file#nix-darwin): "This project aims to bring the convenience of a declarative system approach to macOS".
-This is what I'm currently using.
+[nix-darwin](https://github.com/LnL7/nix-darwin?tab=readme-ov-file#nix-darwin): "This project aims to bring the convenience of a declarative system approach to macOS".
+No longer using it.
 Not all NixOS options will work, but it's good enough to install packages and manage some configuration files.
-- [home-manager](https://github.com/nix-community/home-manager): It has been very frustating to use as it's very unstable and things will suddenly break.

 ## How do I run services?